By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

 -Explain the ADD adult’s aggressive methods of coping with the ADD diagnosis.

--Explain the three questions an ADD adult can answer to develop a Moral Inventory.
+-Name the three questions an ADD adult can answer to develop a Moral Inventory.

--Explain the three difficulties ADD adults face in group interfacing.
+-Name three difficulties ADD adults face in group interfacing.

--Explain the four challenging areas for the ADD adult in the workplace.
+-Name the four challenging areas for the ADD adult in the workplace.

 -Explain the goals of a cognitive remediation program for adults with ADD.

--Explain what three ADD behaviors most significantly impact adult relationships.
+-Name three ADD behaviors most significantly impact adult relationships.

 -Explain the key reason ADD often goes unrecognized in females.

 -Explain what factors may delay the diagnosis of adult ADD.